-A. Establishment of Sunshine Mile District

-- 1. The SMD was established by Ordinance #XXXX, adopted by the Mayor and Council on XXXXXX. - 2.
+- A. Establishment of Sunshine Mile District - The SMD was established by Ordinance #XXXX, adopted by the Mayor and Council on XXXXXX. - 2.
 The Mayor and Council may amend or dissolve the SMD by separate ordinance, pursuant to UDC Section 3.5.3, Zoning Examiner Legislative Procedure. - 3.
 The SMD's boundaries shall be identified on the City's Zoning Maps. - 4.
 A property owner may elect to develop and use his/her property either utilizing the existing underlying zoning district or the SMD Zoning Option.
 Applications and plans submitted utilizing the SMD Zoning Option shall comply with the regulations herein, including Section IV (SMD Subdistricts), as applicable. - 5.
-Unless otherwise permitted, the SMD Zoning Option cannot be used in conjunction with other waivers or modification provisions of the UDC, and the Applicant cannot select the provisions of other overlay zones. - 6.
-The SMD Zoning Option for a property shall be effective upon the issuance of a Certificate of Occupancy ("C of O") for a Project being developed or altered in accordance with the SMD requirements.
-The owner of an existing development in the SMD may elect to change or expand the use of the property utilizing the SMD requirements by so stating in the required SMD Application, and the election of the SMD Zoning Option shall be effective upon the issuance of the C of O. - 7.
-A property owner using the SMD Zoning Option shall have his/her existing zoning designation prefaced by a "U" on the City's Zoning Maps upon issuance of a C of O using the UOD. - 8.
+A Planned Area Development ("PAD") provides the primary zoning and design standards for a property.
+Use of the SMD Zoning Option by a property with PAD zoning is subject to approval by PDSD. - 4.6.
+Unless otherwise permitted, the SMD Zoning Option cannot be used in conjunction with other waivers or modification provisions of the UDC, and the Applicant cannot select the provisions of other overlay zones. - 5.7.
+The SMD Zoning Option for a property shall be effective upon the issuance of a Certificate of Occupancy ("C of O") or at time of final inspection, as applicable, for a Project being developed or altered in accordance with the SMD requirements.
+The owner of an existing development in the SMD may elect to change or expand the use of the property utilizing the SMD requirements by so stating in the required SMD Application, and the election of the SMD Zoning Option shall be effective upon the issuance of the C of O or at time of final inspection. - 6.8.
+A property owner using the SMD Zoning Option shall have his/her existing zoning designation prefaced by a "U" on the City's Zoning Maps upon issuance of a C of O using the UOD. - 7.9.
 Figures contained in this document are for illustrative purposes only.
-Unless otherwise specifically indicated, figures are not to scale.

-B. Conflict of Laws
+Unless otherwise specifically indicated, figures are not to scale. - B. Conflict of Laws design solutions are encouraged.

-The requirements and standards of the SMD should be interpreted to avoid conflict whenever possible with other UDC provisions, and flexible alternatives to support innovative design solutions are encouraged.
 Where the standards of this Section conflict with other Sections of the UDC, the standards of this Section shall control.

+The requirements and standards of the SMD should be interpreted to avoid conflict whenever possible with other UDC provisions, and flexible alternatives to support innovative